justinrous/justinrous/README.md

 Hi there 👋

 I am a current student studying computer science at Oregon State University.
-I have a keen interest in web development and currently working on a full stack e-commerce website.
+I have a special interest in web development and currently implementing a full-stack stock portfolio website used to manage a portfolio of stocks and conduct market research.
-I'm currently learning React and would like to build a project to supplement my learning.
-Feel free to reach out to me on LinkedIn if you would like to collaborate. www.linkedin.com/in/justin-rous